Fahd-Har/CW2025/README.md

     18. Update `pauseGame()` and `newGame()` methods to show the panel when the game pauses, and removes it when game continues or a new game happens.
     19. Added the call for the rising row timeline in the `initializeGameView()` method.
     20. Added a public helper method to call refresh brick method in other classes without calling the actual private method.
+    21. Added a setter to pass mode to GameFlowManager

 - **GameController.java**